 “Aspirin is mandatory for patients after coronary stent implantation to prevent blood clots,” said Mahmud.
 “We slowly administered escalating doses of aspirin to Rae and closely monitored her in the hospital to desensitize her body to the synthetic compound allergy.
 By the following morning, her body was not reacting negatively to aspirin, and she was taken to the interventional cardiology suite.”

 “I was awake during the procedure, and soon after the two stents were implanted, I could literally feel the difference as the blood flew through my arteries.
 I became very emotional,” said Arnold.

 She required implantation of seven additional stents by Mahmud.

-“Every person I have come into contact with at UC San Diego Health System is professional and compassionate.
+“Every person I have come into contact with at UC San Diego Health is professional and compassionate.
 I truly feel like I’m part of the UC San Diego family, and Dr. Mahmud makes me feel like I’m the only patient he is treating,” said Arnold.
 “I have recommended him to friends and family members.
 When you have the best, you want to share.”

 Listen to Arnold talk about the early warning signs of heart disease in women.

 Through this experience Arnold said she has improved her lifestyle even more, eating healthier, working out more with her husband by her side and being more aware of her blood pressure, blood sugar and cholesterol numbers.
 Her journey has given her a voice in the community about the awareness and prevention of heart disease.

 “I’m now very active in our community and speak to many groups and organizations about my personal story with heart disease.
 I have learned it is the number one killer of women, and there are symptoms many people don’t even realize are signs of danger,” said Arnold.